exasol/public-knowledgebase/Database-Features/zone-map-usage-optimizer-question.md

 ## Explanation

+The engine computes the data based on the execution plan created by the compiler.
+During filter stages, the Engine decides on the use of zone maps.

 > [!IMPORTANT]
 > The engine may decide not to use the zone map because it estimates that another access path or index is more efficient.